The Difference Between Stag Night and a Bachelor Party

-Stag night, buck night, bachelor party, enterrement de vie de garcon: there are a lot of ways to say “raucous pre-wedding party,” as it turns out.
+Stag night, buck night, bachelor party, 'enterrement de vie de garcon': there are a lot of ways to say “raucous pre-wedding party,” as it turns out.
 Unsurprisingly, the concept has been popular for millennia in almost quite a few cultures…although it used to be a bit less scandalous by today’s standards.

 Though there are examples of astoundingly debauched bachelor parties throughout history, the truth is that these were rare, and almost always the domain of the very wealthy.
 Not everyone could afford to hire topless dancers—or get away with breaking the laws that frowned on that sort of thing.
 Instead, a bachelor could expect toasts from his friends, a few free rounds of drinks, and probably some embarrassing stories (along with a headache in the morning).
 Ironically, the bachelor party rose to prominence in its current iteration right around the time it stopped being quite as meaningful: the 60s and 70s, when cohabitation before marriage became much more common, and the so-called bachelor life was already gone.

 Worldwide customs have diversified over the years—and the internet has made planning a pre-wedding shindig all the easier, from finding ideas to securing, er...companionship.
 But what are the regional differences?
-After all, as we’re about to learn, American and British customs have wildly different roots – so what’s changed between the days of Celtic fertility rituals and now?
+After all, as we’re about to learn, American and British customs have wildly different roots – so what’s changed since the days of Celtic fertility rituals and now?

 Pre-Wedding Party Origins: Sparta